zachary62/WiscKeyHybrid/README.md

 •  Values that are more likely to be range queried in the future should stay at LSM tree.
 The prediction is based on the previous range query history in the statistics.

-In order to better predict the range query pattern, we utilize temporal locality: the keys are range queried before are more likely to the range queried in the future.
+In order to better predict the range query pattern, we utilize temporal and spatial locality: the key ranges that are range queried before are more likely to the range queried in the future.
 This principle is from the design of cache.
 However, cache deals with units of data while we need to consider ranges of data.
 We would always receive a statistic in form of [start key of range query, end key of range query] after user uses